Surrogate models for Rock-Fluid Interaction: A Grid-Size-Invariant Approach: Methodology

-The network architecture may assume different formats.
+A grid-invariant architecture can be built into different types of neural network.
 Here, we compare UNet and UNet++ architectures with the same structure shown in Figure~\ref{fig:Pred_UNetvsUNetpp}, both based on convolutional layers, and rely on the grid-size-invariance property for subsampling for training.

 It is noteworthy that the training subsamples need to be representative of the geometries and behaviour considered.
-For instance, if the majority of the fluid flows in a free space and at some point it passes through an obstacle, we need to ensure that our training samples represent both flow through free space and interaction of flow with obstacles, whereas to learn complex behaviours such as vortices and turbulence, the subsample should be large enough to capture the flow patterns.
+For instance, if the majority of the fluid flows in a free space and at some point it passes through an obstacle, we need to ensure that our training samples represent both flow through free space and the interaction of flow with obstacles.
+In the porous media flows studied in this paper, the samples used in training are larger than the pore sizes, thus containing a representative sample of physical and chemical interactions.

-\subsubsection{Rollout training}
+\subsection{Rollout training}

 In the conventional approach for training, a surrogate model is trained to predict a single timestep.
 After that, the model is applied to predict multiple time steps autoregressively.
 Consequently, the following predictions carry the errors of the previous ones, accumulating these errors.
 As the model is trained to optimise only the next prediction, the accumulated error can increase quickly.
-To reduce the accumulated error, we employ \textbf{rollout training}.
+To reduce the accumulated error in the grid-size-invariant framework, we employ rollout training.
 In this strategy, we iterate for a predetermined number of timesteps $T$ inside the training loop, and measure the loss between the predicted and the true values altogether for the $T$ timesteps.
 This is shown in the diagram of Figure~\ref{fig:RolloutTrainDiagram}.
 Therefore, the model is not only trained to predict the next timestep, but it should also consider the predictions over multiple timesteps.

 As the rollout training approach is more expensive in terms of memory and time consumption, we utilise the concept of curriculum learning to reduce the number of epochs required for convergence.
 When using curriculum learning, the network is first trained with simpler samples, and then trained with the most complex cases~\cite{Bengio2009_CurriculumLearning, soviany2022_CurriculumLearning}.
 In our case, we first run a conventional training (one timestep loss), then initialise the predictor with the obtained weights to retrain and adjust the weights to account for the behaviour over $T$ timesteps.
 With this strategy, the rollout converges to its best result after a few epochs.